-[✓] Directive 2002/73/EC of 23 September 2002 amending Council Directive 76/207/EEC on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions
+Directive 2002/73/EC of 23 September 2002 amending Council Directive 76/207/EEC on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions

-- 3. The signatory social partners from the local and regional government, healthcare, commerce, private security, education sectors11 are increasingly concerned about the impact of third-party violence on employees because it not only undermines an individual's health and dignity, but also has a very real economic impact in terms of absences from the workplace, morale and staff turnover.
+- consult workers and/or their representatives and allow them to take part on all questions relating to health and safety at work.
+This reflects awareness that, in practice, a joint approach to health and safety is the most successful. - 3.
+The signatory social partners from the local and regional government, healthcare, commerce, private security, education sectors11 are increasingly concerned about the impact of third-party violence on employees because it not only undermines an individual's health and dignity, but also has a very real economic impact in terms of absences from the workplace, morale and staff turnover.
 Third party-violence can also create an environment that is unsafe and even frightening to the public and service users and therefore has a wide negative social impact. - 4.
 Work-related third-party violence and harassment can take many forms.
 It could: - a) Be physical, psychological, verbal and/or sexual - b) Be one-off incidents or more systematic patterns of behaviour, by an individual or group - c) Originate from the actions or behaviour of clients, customers, patients, service users, pupils or parents, members of the public, or of the service provider - d) Range from cases of disrespect to more serious threats and physical assault; - e) Be caused by mental health problems and/or motivated by emotional reasons, personal dislike, prejudices on grounds of gender, racial/ethnic origin, religion and belief, disability, age, sexual orientation or body image. - f) Constitute criminal offences aimed at the employee and his/her reputation or the property of the employer or client which may be organised or opportunistic and which require the intervention of public authorities - g) Deeply affect the personality, dignity and integrity of the victims - h) Occur at the work place, in the public space or in a private environment and is work related. - i) Occur as cyber-bullying/cyber-harassment through a wide range of information and communication technologies (ICT). - 5.
 The issue of third party violence is sufficiently distinct from the question of violence and harassment (among colleagues) in the workplace, and sufficiently significant in terms of its impact on the health and safety of workers and its economic impact to warrant a distinctive approach. - 6.
-Although there are sectoral and organisational differences with regard to thirdparty violence faced by workers in different occupations and workplaces, the key elements of good practice and steps to tackle it are common to all working environments.
+Although there are sectoral and organisational differences with regard to third-party violence faced by workers in different occupations and workplaces, the key elements of good practice and steps to tackle it are common to all working environments.
 These elements are: a partnership approach; clear definitions; prevention through risk assessment, awareness raising, training; clear reporting and follow-up; and appropriate evaluation.